 Why Are My Magnolia Leaves Curling?

 Magnolias have become widespread in horticulture because of their amazing flowers.
-However, with all trees, some trouble sometimes happens and magnolias are no exception.
+However, with all trees, some trouble sometimes happens, and magnolias are no exception.

-Drought stress is a major cause of magnolia leaf curl.
+QUICK ANSWER: Drought stress is a major cause of magnolia leaf curl.
 In addition, drastic fluctuations in temperature, pests, diseases, and herbicides can cause magnolia leaves to curl and deform.

 Drought stress